 Can registered qualifying patients obtain an increase in their adequate supply?

-The registered patient’s physician may submit a waiver on-line to increase the allotment of medical cannabis on-line.
-The health care provider on-line statement asserts that in the physician’s professional judgement, 2.5 ounces is an insufficient adequate supply to properly alleviate the patient’s debilitating medical condition or symptoms associated with the patient’s debilitating medical condition.
-The waiver form may be printed from the FORMS section of this web page.
-The waiver must be mailed by the physician and must be accompanied by a $25 check or money order from the patient.
-If the Department approves the waiver, the amount of medical cannabis recommended by the physician shall be noted on the registry identification E-card.
+The registered patient’s Health Care Provider may submit a waiver on-line to increase the allotment of medical cannabis on-line.
+The health care provider on-line statement asserts that in the Health Care Provider’s professional judgment, 2.5 ounces is an insufficient adequate supply to properly alleviate the patient’s debilitating medical condition or symptoms associated with the patient’s debilitating medical condition.
+If the Department approves the waiver, the amount of medical cannabis recommended by the Health Care Provider shall be noted on the registry identification E-card.
 Instructions to create a waiver amending adequate supply can be found here.

-Can the physician revoke or rescind the written certification for a registered qualifying patient?
+Can the Health Care Provider revoke or rescind the written certification for a registered qualifying patient?

-Can a physician charge for a physician written certification?
+Can a Health Care Provider charge for a Health Care Provider written certification?

-Qualifying patients do not need to pay a special fee to their physician for the physician written certification.
-The physician may accept payment for the fee associated with the personal physical examination required prior to issuing the written certification.
+Qualifying patients do not need to pay a special fee to their Health Care Provider for the Health Care Provider written certification.
+The Health Care Provider may accept payment for the fee associated with the personal physical examination required prior to issuing the certification.

 Does IDPH provide a list of medical providers who will certify patients for the medical cannabis program?

-No. In order for a physician to certify a qualifying patient for medical cannabis, there must be a bona fide physician-patient relationship.
-Qualifying patients should begin the application process by having a discussion with the physicians who treat their debilitating conditions and their primary care provider.
-IDPH will not maintain or publish a list of practitioners who issue physician certifications.
+No. In order for a Health Care Provider to certify a qualifying patient for medical cannabis, there must be a bona fide Health Care Provider-patient relationship.
+Qualifying patients should begin the application process by having a discussion with the Health Care Providers who treat their debilitating conditions and their primary care provider.
+IDPH will not maintain or publish a list of practitioners who issue Health Care Provider certifications.